Why Stirling for international study?

 We’ve been awarded 5 Stars in the QS Stars University Ratings 2021 for our teaching, employability, research, internationalisation, facilities and inclusiveness.
 Our small class sizes help to ensure you benefit from world-class teaching from our leading academics.

 Global student community

 Join our truly global community.
-With over 120 nationalities on campus, we offer a diverse and multi-cultural student experience.
-One in five of our students are from overseas and we have partnerships in 65+ countries.
+With over 135 nationalities on campus, we offer a diverse and multicultural student experience.
+More than 30% of our students are from overseas and we have partnerships in 65+ countries.
 The thriving International Society means you can make friends easily.
-We’re also 1st in the UK and 5th in the World for campus environment (UK International Student Barometer (ISB) Benchmark and Global ISB Benchmark 2018).
-After you graduate, you’ll join our 82,000+ alumni in more than 160 countries.
+We’re also 1st in the UK and 5th in the world for campus environment (UK International Student Barometer (ISB) Benchmark and Global ISB Benchmark 2018).
+After you graduate, you’ll join our 100,000+ alumni in more than 160 countries.

 We have excellent ratings for graduate employability - we're ranked 1st in Scotland and Top 5 in the UK for our careers services (UK International Student Barometer (ISB) Benchmark and Global ISB Benchmark 2018).
 All our courses strive to improve your employable skills, as well as giving you an internationally recognised qualification.
 We’re committed to equipping you with life-long career management skills.
 Many of our courses offer hands-on experience and unique opportunities to work with industries across the globe.

 An affordable city in a great location

 The city of Stirling is in central Scotland, with great transport links to the rest of the country.
 Both Edinburgh and Glasgow are only 45 minutes away by road or rail.

 Find out more about what Scotland has to offer.
 Living costs in Stirling are also relatively affordable compared to other cities in Scotland and the UK.